 For an additional fun scarf activity, watch this video and try it out.

-Add some music and perform a scarf dance of your own, incorporating some easy juggling skills.
+Invite students to add some music and perform a scarf dance of their own, incorporating some easy juggling skills.
+Encourage them to videotape their experience.
+Check in with the jugglers at a later date and share!

 Teacher Note: This is best done in the gym or outside.
 You will need beanbags or medium-sized balls that are easy to catch and throw.